labgem/microscope-user-doc/docs/content/search/exportForm.rst

 .. image:: img/download_extract_region.png

 The first line allows you to extract a region of the nucleic sequence: select the *Begin*, *End* positions and the strand you want to get.
-The default values correspond to the region where the :ref:`Genome Browser <viewer>` is centered.
+The default values correspond to the current region of the :ref:`Genome Browser <viewer>`.
 Click on **Extract** to retrieve the results.
 The data are exported in the `FASTA <http://www.ncbi.nlm.nih.gov/blast/fasta.shtml>`_ format.

-The second part allow you to extract the annotations of the objects in the region indicated by *Begin* and *End*:
+The second part allow you to extract annotations of the objects in the region indicated by *Begin* and *End*:

 * With the **Full Sequence** option, you will obtain the annotation of the objects in the region with the coordinates on the full sequence.
-* If this option is disabled, you will obtain the annotation within the region but the location will be computed relatively to the region (in this case, the sequence of the region is included).
+* If this option is disabled, you will obtain the annotation within the region but the location will be computed relatively to the region (in this case, only the sequence of the region is included).

 Use the drop down list to choose the format.